-- As indicated by the page quote, this is a common theme in A Song of Ice and Fire.
+- This is a common theme in A Song of Ice and Fire.

 - Throughout the story, Ned always chooses Honor Before Reason, every time, no matter how much the other choice would help him.
 But at the end of the first book, he must choose between his honor and his family, the one thing that matters to him more.
 He finally decides against honor.
 It doesn't help.

-- Jaime is known across Westeros as the Kingslayer for killing the king he swore to protect.
+- Jaime Lannister is known across Westeros as the Kingslayer for killing the king he swore to protect.
 Once the readers get to know him, they learn that Jaime can actually be very loyal, if his loyalty is earned.
 (Or if you sleep with him enough.)
-When he killed the king, he'd been choosing between his duty to his king and to his father and family.
+When he killed the king, he chose between his duty to his king and to his father and family.
 Also, the fact that choosing his family meant saving thousands of innocent lives is what tipped the balance for him.
 He also debates with a fellow Kingsguard whether their vow to protect the royal family extends to protecting the Queen from the King.

 - The HBO adaption changes the page quote slightly, making the focus on Jaime's conflicting loyalties even sharper.

-You have forsaken every vow you ever took!
-Jaime:
+Catelyn: You have forsaken every vow you ever took!

 - Brienne's level of Honor Before Reason would confound even the Starks.
 She takes quite a number of vows, and it's always for a good cause.
 Protect Renly.
 Protect Lady Catelyn.
 Protect Jaime.
 Bring Sansa home.
-Later, she [possibly] takes another vow: kill Jaime.
+Later, she is implied to take another vow: to kill Jaime.
 Not surprisingly, a few of her vows start to conflict after a while.

 - Jon Snow gets this a few times.
-It's always between the Watch and something else: his family he loves, the girl he loves, his home, his friends.
+At first, it's always between the Watch and something else: his family he loves, the girl he loves, his home, his friends.
 In the first book, he has a conversation with Maester Aemon about this conflict, who once faced the very same situation Jon does.
 Later, once he becomes Lord Commander, it's between his commitment not to interfere in the affairs of the realm and his desire to protect innocents and right wrongs.